Rene Enriquez (mobster): Early years

-Young Rene idolized his older brother, Marc, who was already an Artesia 13 gang member.
+As a child, Enriquez idolized his older brother Marc, who was already an Artesia 13/Arta 13 gang member.
 Marc gave Enriquez the nickname "Boxer" and used him to break into neighbors' homes.
-At 12, Rene was jumped into Marc's gang.
+At age 12, Enriquez was jumped in to his brother's gang.
+By 13, Enriquez began to drink after a year of smoking marijuana.
+By this time, he already had encounters with law enforcement for property damage.
+Within a year, he became a regular user and dealer of PCP (phencyclidine), and later LSD (lysergic acid diethylamide).

-In 2015, Enriquez testified how Marc and other members of Artesia-13 savagely beat him up behind a gas station as a gang initiation.
-Enriquez subsequently went to juvenile hall after he was convicted of armedrobbery for several hold ups.of convince stores.
+In 2015, Enriquez testified that Marc and other members of Artesia 13/Arta 13 savagely beat him up behind a gas station as a gang initiation.
+Enriquez subsequently went to juvenile hall after he was convicted of armed robbery for several hold ups of convenience stores.

 Criminal career

 In his late teens, Enriquez was arrested after committing a string of armed robberies and was sentenced for a long period in prison.

-At the age of nineteen, Enriquez first encountered the Mexican Mafia, or La eMe.
+At the age of nineteen, Enriquez first encountered the Mexican mafia, or La eMe.
 While Enriquez was imprisoned at the Deuel Vocational Institution, he acted as a hitman for the Mexican Mafia and stabbed a gang member from Los Angeles, who survived the stabbing.
 Enriquez later killed an imprisoned Vagos Motorcycle Club member nicknamed "Chainsaw."

 In 1985, Enriquez became a full-fledged Carnal (Mexican vernacular Spanish for brother) or made guy in the Mexican Mafia.
 He projected the Mexican Mafia into a status of unprecedented organizational structure with a base army of approximately 60,000 heavily armed gang members who controlled the prison system and a large part of California crime.
 He stated, "I believe I'm a cut above the rest.
 As a mafioso, you have to be an elitist.
 You have an elitist, arrogant mentality.
 That's how you carry yourself in the Mexican mafia.
 That's how you project yourself."

 In 1989, Enriquez was released on parole and began extorting street tax from drug dealers and other criminals in the territory the Mexican Mafia had assigned to him.
 In the process, he committed two murders.
 He put out a contract on alleged drug dealer Cynthia Gavaldon, whom Enriquez believed was holding back street tax from La Eme.
-Enriquez also personally murdered fellow Carnal, David Gallegos, who had been greenlight for running from a gunfight.
+Enriquez also personally murdered fellow Carnal, David Gallegos, who had been greenlit for running from a gunfight.
 Enriquez personally gave Gallegos an overdose of heroin and then shot him five times in the head.

 Enriquez was arrested and charged with Cynthia Galvadon's murder, to which he later pled guilty in return for a life imprisonment, rather than facing the death penalty.